 On November 29, 2012, a special meeting of the shareholders of BCII was held to consider and vote on spinning off Bogen to BCII's shareholders of record as of November 19, 2012.
-At the meeting, the shareholders approved the spin-off, which became effective as of December 21, 2012.
+At that meeting, the shareholders approved the spin-off, which became effective as of December 21, 2012.
 Immediately after the spin-off, Bogen began operating as a separate company, wholly independent of BCII.
 For financial reporting purposes, the operations of Bogen prior to the spin-off are shown as discontinued operations and its assets and liabilities at December 31, 2011, have been reclassified as amounts related to discontinued operations.

 Each shareholder of BCII received one share of Bogen for each share held of BCII.
-BCII shareholders were not required to pay any consideration for the shares of Bogen common stock that they received in the spin-off and they were not required to surrender or exchange and BCII shares.
-However, BCII believes that it is likely that shareholders will owe taxes in connection with the spin-off.
+BCII shareholders were not required to pay any consideration for the shares of Bogen common stock that they received in the spin-off and they were not required to surrender or exchange BCII shares.
+Shareholder-level income taxes, if any, resulting from the spin-off are the responsibility of the individual shareholders.
 All of the outstanding shares of Bogen had been owned by BCII; therefore there is no current trading market for those shares.
-After the spin-off, Bogen's shares will not be registered with the Securities and Exchange Commission or with any state securities commission and will be restricted.
+Bogen's shares have not been registered with the Securities and Exchange Commission or with any state securities commission and are currently restricted.